luischanu/TinyVM/README.md

 ## Static IPv4 Address Configuration

-By default, TinyVM obtains it's IPv4 address via DHCP.
-However, starting with TinyVM v1.4, you can now assign a static IPv4 address to TinyVM.
-Should you assign a static IPv4 address to TinyVM, and later decide you want to revert it back to using DHCP, you will need to redeploy it from the OVA file as there is no "undo" to this feature.
+By default, TinyVM obtains it's IPv4 address via DHCPv4.
+However, you can now assign a static IPv4 address to TinyVM.
+Should you assign a static IPv4 address to TinyVM, and later decide you want to revert it back to using DHCPv4, you will need to redeploy it from the OVA file as there is no "undo" to this feature.
 Please note that you can assign the static IPv4 address either from the console, or via a SSH session.

 To assign an IPv4 address to TinyVM, follow these steps: